mkHun/Download-the-fasta-sequence-using-perl/README.md

 If the LWP::Simple module was not exist in your system go to terminal or Command Prompt (CMD) type the following command cpan install LWP::Simple

-In the script the example input file name is acc.txt
+In the script the example input file name is input.txt